 Counselling Stirling - compassionate and qualified Counselling and Psychotherapy for Individuals and Couples - Supervision for Practitioners.

 Hello and welcome to Counselling Stirling.
 My name is Jenny and I am a qualified and Registered Member of the British Association of Counselling and Psychology (MBACP), CounsellorsUK and The SEA.
 I am committed to providing Individual and Couples counselling and psychotherapy in a safe and confidential space.
 My Counselling Stirling practice in Bridge of Allan is in easy reach by road, rail and bus from Falkirk, Dunblane, Kippen, Callander, Auchterarder and The Hillfoots.
-I also offer Supervision for professional practitioners.

 I am available for Couple and Individual consultations weekdays and some evenings.
 Please see my FAQ page for answers to some questions you may have.